The-AI-Alliance/bartlebot/website/index.md

 <img src="./assets/images/bartlebot.png" align="left" width="410px" alt="bartlebot"/>

 Bartlebot is a demonstration of an AI Agent for the legal domain with a Slack integration.
-It is based on Proscenium ([site](https://the-ai-alliance.github.io/proscenium/), [repo](https://github.com/The-AI-Alliance/proscenium) )
+It is in early development.

 <br clear="left"/>